Experience API Logs

 Request Duration | The time the request took in the Dynamic Yield servers (excludes time spent in transit) |

-Filter the log
+Filter the logs

 Multiple selections under the same filter type (say, Choose and Pageview under Endpoint) are considered as "OR"; while multiple selections under different filter types (say, Pageview under Endpoint and Error under Status) are considered as "AND".